Credit Card Icon

 Cost of Pterygium Surgery: Financial Considerations

 The expense of pterygium surgery can vary significantly based on factors such as the surgical method used, the doctor’s expertise, and the location.
 We understand that navigating these costs can be overwhelming.
 On average, individuals can expect to spend around $3,825 for pterygium surgery, with costs typically ranging from $2,600 to $5,000.
-It’s common to feel uncertain about these expenses, but many insurance plans do cover pterygium surgery if deemed medically necessary.
-We encourage patients to reach out to their insurance providers to clarify coverage details.
+It’s common to feel uncertain about these expenses, but many insurance plans cover pterygium surgery if deemed medically necessary.
+We encourage patients to reach out to their insurance providers to clarify financial responsibilities.

 • 0% interest financing for up to 24 months through CareCredit.